Home » Beach Guides » The Best Wheelchair Accessible Beaches in Michigan, Region by Region

 Fort Custer State Recreation Area

-Located in southwest Michigan between Battle Creek and Kalamazoo, Fort Custer State Recreation Area is home to three lakes and a swimming beach.
-There is an accessibkle walkway down to the waterfront but no beach wheelchair.
+Between Battle Creek and Kalamazoo, Fort Custer has three lakes and a swimming beach with an accessible walkway to the water.
+No beach wheelchair here.

 Grand Haven State Park*